China’s Daily Death Toll From Virus Tops 100; More Than 1,000 Total Deaths Reported

 The director-general of the World Health Organization said that the agency is still unable to predict where the outbreak is heading but that he believes there is still an opportunity to contain it.

-“In recent days, we have seen some concerning instances of onward transmission from people with no travel history to China, like the cases reported in France yesterday and the U.K. today,” said Tedros Adhanom Ghebreyesus.
+“In recent days, we have seen some concerning instances of onward transmission from people with no travel history to China,” said Tedros Adhanom Ghebreyesus.
 “The detection of the small number of cases could be the spark that becomes a bigger fire, but for now, it’s only a spark.”

-In Beijing, there were few signs of activity.
-The capital’s broad avenues were largely free of traffic, and thousands of rental bikes stood in long ranks with hardly a customer.
-Tourist attractions such as the Forbidden City remained closed, as did schools, and many people worked from home, hoping to avoid crowds.
+Among the growing number of travel restrictions, the U.S. said that, as of Monday, it was suspending regular visa services at the embassy in Beijing and consulates general in Chengdu, Guangzhou, Shanghai and Shenyang.
+The Consulate General in Wuhan has already been closed and its staff evacuated.

-Iris Ke, who works for an advertising company, said she plans to wait until next week to go back to the office.
+“Due to the ongoing situation relating to the novel coronavirus, the U.S. Embassy and Consulates have very limited staffing and may be unable to respond to requests regarding regular visa services,” the embassy press office announced.

 The Beijing city government told residential compounds in the capital to close their gates, check visitors for fever and record their identities.
 The government also warned people to strictly abide by regulations requiring wearing of masks in public and to avoid group activities.